whitecube/bem-components/README.md

 #### `$hasModifier(string $modifier): bool`

-Checks if the specified modifier is applied on this component.
+Checks if the specified `modifier` is applied on this component.

+> [!IMPORTANT]
-> Warning: this method is also available inside the `Component` instance (using `$this->hasModifier(string $modifier)`) but unfortunately it is not able to check for modifiers defined as attributes on the component's tag (`<x-component modifiers="foo bar" />`) as of Laravel 10.x, because these values are not exposed before rendering the component's view.
+> This method is also available inside the `Component` instance (using `$this->hasModifier(string $modifier)`) but unfortunately it is not able to check for modifiers defined as attributes on the component's tag (`<x-component modifiers="foo bar" />`) as of Laravel 10.x, because these values are not exposed before rendering the component's view.
 Let's hope this restriction will be lifted in the future.

 If you need to access these modifiers inside the `Component` instance, you can always request them from the component's `__construct` parameters and inject them manually: